ma1VAR3/ma1VAR3/README.md

 <a href="https://www.youtube.com/channel/UCOSzXxncJLngdEEhMAR5Lww"><img src="https://img.shields.io/badge/GraveTV-%23FF0000.svg?style=for-the-badge&logo=YouTube&logoColor=white"/></a>
 </p>

 <p align="center">I am an undergraduate at Vellore Institute of Technology, Vellore pursuing BTech in Computer Science Engineering with specialization in Information Technology.
-I am actively researching in the field of Deep Learning and Blockchain technology.
-Some of the areas in which I have worked include Intrusion Detection, Federated Learning, Swarm Intelligence and some blockchain applications.</p>
+I am actively carrying out research in the field of Deep Learning and Blockchain technology.
+Some of the areas in which I have worked include Federated Learning, Intrusion Detection, Swarm Intelligence and some blockchain applications.</p>

 <p align="center">Languages</p>
 <p align="center">